Exploring and Interacting with the Set of Good Sparse Generalized Additive Models

 We show the shape functions of ``Glucose'' when the lowest and highest variable importance are achieved in Figure \ref{fig:vir-diabetes}.
 When the importance of ``Glucose'' is minimized or maximized, one might be interested in how the shape function changes for other features.
 We show such variations in Figure \ref{fig:shape_diabetes}.
 Most features keep the trend as $\w_c$ with some variation in magnitude.

 Figure \ref{fig:vir_mimic2_fico} shows the variable importance range on the MIMIC-II, FICO, and COMPAS datasets.
-For the MIMIC-II dataset (left subfigure), features ``PFratio'', ``GCS'', and ``Age'' have relatively higher $VI_-$, which means these features are in general important for GAMs in the Rashomon set.
+For the MIMIC-II dataset (left subfigure), features ``PFratio'', ``GCS'', and ``Age'' have relatively higher $VI_-$, which means these features are, in general, important for GAMs in the Rashomon set.
 For the FICO dataset (mid subfigure), features ``ExternalRiskEstimate'' and ``MSinceMostRecentInqexcl7days'' have higher $VI_-$ either fixing or not fixing other coefficients, indicating that these two features are important.
 Feature ``prior\_count'' in the COMPAS dataset has slightly higher $VI_-$ than feature ``age.''

 As we mentioned in Section \ref{sec:vir}, the lower bound of variable importance $VI_-$ is obtained by solving a linear programming problem with a quadratic constraint, while to get the upper bound of variable importance we need to solve a mixed integer programming problem.
-We use Python CVXPY package \citep{diamond2016cvxpy, agrawal2018rewriting} for solving LP problems and Cplex 12.8 for MIP problems.
+We use Python CVXPY package \cite{diamond2016cvxpy, agrawal2018rewriting} for solving LP problems and Cplex 12.8 for MIP problems.
+Note that as long as $M \geq 2|\w_{j,k}|$, the MIP formulation is valid.
+We set $M$ to 200.
+This is usually large enough to bound the absolute value of each coefficient given that we have the $\ell_2$ penalty.
 Since solving a MIP problem is usually time-consuming, we also propose another way to get $VI_+$.
 Note that it's the absolute value in the objective that restricts us to use LP solver.
 Therefore, we enumerate all positive-negative combinations of $\omega_{j,k}, k\in \{0, B_j-1\}$, and then solve LP problem with the sign constraint enforced (see Algorithm \ref{alg:vi+_constraint}).
-Table \ref{tab:vi+_time} compares the running time by solving MIP and LP problem for $VI_+$.
-Time consumption for solving LP problem with the sign constraint enforced is usually less than solving a MIP problem.
+Table \ref{tab:vi+_time} compares the running time by solving both MIP and LP problems for $VI_+$.
+The runtime required to solve LP problems with the sign constraint enforced is usually less than that required to solve a MIP problem.